WAEDC – Rules

 The European and non-European multipliers indicated in §6 count for all stations.

-Log deadline is always two weeks or, more specific, the third Monday after the end of the contest.
+Log deadline is always seven days after the end of the contest.

 14 Criteria for WAEDC Awards and Plaques